 US Virgin Islands

 The government of the U.S. Virgin Islands funds and administers all indigent defense services.
-An agency and the judiciary administer services.
-A commission oversees services provided by the agency, and a standing committee oversees the private attorney panels.
+Two agencies and the judiciary administer services.
+A commission and a standing committee oversee the agencies and the private attorney panels.
 There is no entity overseeing other appointed private attorneys.

-The U.S. Virgin Islands contract with the Office of the Territorial Public Defender (OTPD) to administer almost all adult and juvenile trial and appellate representation across the islands.
-OTPD is staffed by public defenders and led by a chief public defender.
-OTPD has two divisions: one serving the islands of St. Thomas and St. John, and one serving St. Croix.
-When OTPD is unavailable, judges appoint private attorneys from panels at an hourly rate.
-The judiciary maintains six panels: felonies, misdemeanors, appeals, juvenile, guardian ad litem, and habeas corpus.
-If no panel attorney is available, judges can appoint any licensed attorney.
+The Office of the Territorial Public Defender (OTPD) administers most adult and juvenile trial and appellate representation across the islands.
+OTPD is staffed by public defenders and has two divisions: one serving the islands of St. Thomas and St. John, and one serving St. Croix.
+When OTPD is unavailable, judges first appoint the Office of Conflict Counsel (OCC).
+The OCC may employ public defenders or contract with private attorneys.
+If OCC is also unavailable, judges appoint from private attorney panels maintained by the supreme court.
+As a last resort, judges may appoint any attorney licensed in the U.S. Virgin Islands.
+All private appointed attorneys are paid hourly.

-The Public Defender Administration, which is composed of five members appointed by diverse authorities, oversees OTPD.
-The board appoints the chief public defender and is responsible for hiring all other staff upon the recommendation of the chief public defender.
-The OTPD board has no oversight of private attorneys; instead, a separate five-member standing committee, created by the territorial supreme court, provides oversight of private attorney panels.
-There is no commission with oversight of non-panel attorneys.
+The Public Defender Administration is a board composed of five members appointed by diverse authorities, which oversees OTPD.
+The board appoints the chief public defender to lead OTPD and is responsible for hiring all staff upon the recommendation of the chief.
+The OCC is under the administrative oversight of a five-member standing committee created by the supreme court.
+The standing committee hires the Chief Conflict Counsel to lead OCC and sets all staff compensation.
+The standing committee also provides some oversight for the private attorney panels.
+There is no entity overseeing non-panel attorneys.

 Dig Deeper

-Is there a right to counsel in the U.S. Virgin Islands?
+Does the Sixth Amendment right to counsel apply to the U.S. Virgin Islands?

 Who serves on the Public Defender Administration overseeing the Office of the Territorial Public Defender?

-Who serves on the standing committee overseeing the private attorney panels?
+Who serves on the standing committee overseeing the Office of Conflict Counsel and the private attorney panels?

 In which branch of government does the indigent defense system reside?